All Episodes

 What in the world is wrong with that advice?

-Um doesn't it bother you folks that basic child rearing is being taught as part of a presidential campaign.
+Doesn't it bother you folks that basic child rearing is being taught as part of a presidential campaign?

-By the way, when Michelle Obama starts slamming the hedge fund business, what prominent person that we all know is in the hedge fund business.
+By the way, when Michelle Obama starts slamming the hedge fund business, one prominent person that we all know is in the hedge fund business.

 Among many others, Chelsea Clinton is in the hedge fund business.